faragorn/omniauth-carvoyant/README.md

 end
 ```

-You can now access the OmniAuth Google OAuth2 URL: `/auth/carvoyant`
+You can now access the OmniAuth Carvoyant OAuth2 URL: `/auth/carvoyant`

 ## Configuration